Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings

-Third, we propose a new online infinite-dimensional integral-type (I-type) ILC control law.
-The dynamical behavior of the ILC system is studied by $k$-dependent contraction mapping. {{The convergence of the ILC system is discussed}}.
-Similar results are \cite{PILC,WangD,Saab,Saab2,Ouyang}. \cite{PILC} has studied the proportional-type (P-type) online ILC, but only derived an index bound regarding the ultimate tracking performance.
-Wang has considered the sampling effect and input saturation issues in the offline P-type ILC, and implemented it experimentally \cite{WangD}.
-In \cite{Saab}, Saab has investigated the offline P-type and D-type (derivative-type) ILC for the stochastic scenario, where a dynamic learning gain was adopted. \cite{Saab2} has discussed the forgetting factor selection for a general offline ILC algorithm.
-Ouyang and his colleagues have developed an online PD-type ILC for a class of input-affine nonlinear system, and also presented an ultimate bound of tracking performance \cite{Ouyang}.
+Third, {it can be shown that the proposed approach in nature turns out to be a new online infinite-dimensional integral-type (I-type) ILC control law, which has been analyzed with a new tool -- $k$-dependent contraction mapping.} Similar results are \cite{PILC,WangD,Saab,Saab2,Ouyang}. \cite{PILC} has studied the proportional-type (P-type) online ILC and derived an index bound regarding the ultimate tracking performance.
+Wang considered the sampling effect and input saturation issues in the offline P-type ILC, and implemented it experimentally \cite{WangD}.
+In \cite{Saab}, Saab investigated the offline P-type and D-type (derivative-type) ILC for the stochastic scenario, where a dynamic learning gain was adopted.
+Ref. \cite{Saab2} discussed the forgetting factor selection for a general offline ILC algorithm.
+Ouyang and his colleagues developed an online PD-type ILC for a class of input-affine nonlinear system, and also presented an ultimate bound of tracking performance \cite{Ouyang}.
 According to authors' knowledge, there is few papers contributing to online I-type ILC.
 Furthermore, we present more than an ultimate bound of tracking performance; the limit solution and its uniqueness are studied as well.
-More interestingly, the nature of the proposed extremum seeking system has been revealed, when the behaviors of the proposed methods are analyzed via an approximating system -- \textit{modified Lie bracket system}.
-It is an online integral-type ILC with ``control input disturbance''.
-Based on the same reasoning, we extend the results on ILC to analyze the iterative learning extremum seeking system.
+More interestingly, an approximating system named \textit{modified Lie bracket system} has revealed that the proposed approach is essentially an online integral-type ILC with the approximation error as ``disturbance''.
+Based on that, it naturally extends the results on ILC to analyze the iterative learning extremum seeking system.
 We show that the system is uniformly bounded in terms of $k$ and converges to a set as $k$ goes to infinity.
 The particular set is a $\lambda$-norm ball, whose center is the limit solution of the associated ILC system, and radius can be controlled by the frequency of the sinusoid signal.

-The rest of the paper is structured as follows: Section II gives the technical preliminaries about $\lambda$-norm and Lie bracket system; Section III formulates the problem; Section IV presents the main results; Section V provides an illustrative example for the theory; a conclusion is drawn and an outlook is given in Section VI.
+The rest of the paper is structured as follows: Section II gives the technical preliminaries about $\lambda$-norm and Lie bracket system; Section III formulates the problem; Section IV gives the analysis tool; Section V presents the main results; Section VI provides illustrative examples for the theory; a conclusion is drawn and an outlook is given in Section VII.